sourcegraph/scip-java/docs/design.md

   tool, we minimize the risk of diverging from the CI build environment such as installed system dependencies, custom compiler options and custom annotation processors.

-### Why per-file SCIP shards?

-The compiler plugin writes a small SCIP shard per compilation unit and a separate step aggregates the shards into a single SCIP index.
-There are several benefits to this two-phase pipeline:

-- **Simplicity**: It's easy to translate a single Java source file into a single SCIP shard inside a compiler plugin.
-It would be more complicated to produce a full SCIP index from inside the plugin because compiler plugins don't have access to a project-wide context, which is necessary to produce accurate definitions and hovers in multi-module projects with external library dependencies.
-- **Performance**: Each compilation unit can be processed independently to keep memory usage low.
-The final aggregation of the shards into a single SCIP index can be safely parallelized.